rasik8/rasik8/README.md

 I am self-taught and a passionate data driven individual seeking to grow within the data field and drive business insights.

+- 🌍 I am based in Cardiff
+- ✉️ You can contact me at rasik@limbani.com
+- fghf